 Diwali or Deepavali is the “festival of lights”, it is an ancient Hindu festival celebrated among Indians in India and abroad every year.
 Diwali is one of the largest and brightest festivals in India.
 The festival spiritually signifies the victory of good over evil.
 The preparations and rituals typically extend over a five-day period, but the main festival night of Diwali coincides with the darkest, new moon night of the Hindu Lunisolar month Kartika.
 In the Gregorian calendar, Diwali falls between mid-October and mid-November.

-This is a picture of India taken by NASA from space on the day of Diwali.
+This is a picture of India taken by NASA from space on the day of Diwali- Courtesy Google

 Before Diwali night, people clean, renovate, and decorate their homes and offices.
 On Diwali night, Hindus dress up in new clothes or their best outfit, light up diyas (lamps and candles) inside and outside their home, participate in family puja (prayers) typically to Goddess Lakshmi – the Goddess of wealth and prosperity.
 After prayers, fireworks follow, then a rich traditional family feast including mithai (sweets), and an exchange of gifts between family members and close friends.
 Deepavali also marks a major shopping period in nations where it is celebrated.

 Diwali is an important festival for Hindus.
-The name of festive days as well as the rituals of Diwali varies significantly among Hindus, based on the region of India.
-In many parts of India, the festivities start with Dhanteras, followed by Narak Chaturdashi on second day, Deepavali on the third day, Govardhan Pooja on the fourth day, and festivities end with Bhaiya Dooj dedicated to sister–brother bond on the fifth day.
+The name of festive days, as well as the rituals of Diwali, varies significantly among Hindus, based on the region of India.
+In many parts of India, the festivities start with Dhanteras, followed by Narak Chaturdashi on the second day, Deepavali on the third day, Govardhan Pooja on the fourth day, and festivities end with Bhaiya Dooj dedicated to sister–brother bond on the fifth day.

-This is picture of our temple room in India.
+This is a picture of our temple room in India.

 Instead of rangolis, we paint a rectangular design on our door entrance with red powder and then decorate it with wet grounded rice paste; this is considered very traditional/auspicious and is really a must in our culture.
 Though nowadays, people have started either using paint or even buy decorated stickers and paste them (it saves you big on time).
 People, who use paint to decorate, start as early as 15 days to decorate the whole house.
 Small images of Goddess Lakshmi’s feet is also printed in the house, we believe Goddess actually visits the houses on the auspicious day of Diwali to bless the premises.